tcolgate/tcolgate.github.io/content/blog/newest.md

 I make no claim to any real expertise I have gleaned what I could from papers written by those far more qualified than I, and applied it with a degree of success that could equally be attributable to blind luck.
-That being said, I had fun doing it, and my experience may be intersting, or enlightening, to others.
+That being said, I had fun doing it, and my experience may be interesting, or enlightening, to others.

 ## Conclusion